lochungtin/Preply/README.md

 | :--------------------------------------------------: | :-------------------------------------------------: | :--------------------------------------------------------: | :--------------------------------------------------------: |
 | <img src='./img/todos.jpg' width='162' height='351'> | <img src='./img/todo.jpg' width='162' height='351'> | <img src='./img/date_select.jpg' width='162' height='351'> | <img src='./img/time_select.jpg' width='162' height='351'> |

+Simple Todo taking mode with features for sorting, filtering, and more.

+#### Features

+- Tagging
+  - Allows users to categorize their todos, which can be filtered and sorted
+- Notification Reminders
+  - Ability to schedule notifications to fire before the set time of the task
+- Recurring Todos
+  - Scheduled notifications can be recurring, repeating either daily, weekly, or monthly.

 <a href="sorting"></a>